 Can You Recover Shift Deleted Files?

-Yes, you can recover shift-deleted files.
-Shift-delete recovery is possible because Windows simply marks the storage area occupied by the file as being available for use by modifying the file table.
-In essence, your files are still available, they’re just not accessible through traditional means like File Explorer as their references have been removed.
+However, you still can recover shift-deleted files.
+Windows simply marks the storage area occupied by the file as being available for use by modifying the file table.
+Your files are still there on the drive, they’re just not accessible to Windows OS through traditional means.

-However, you must be aware that your files will not remain in this state forever.
+But, you must be aware that your files will not remain in this state forever.
 Once the location of your files is marked as available to the operating system, new data can be written to that location, which will overwrite it.
-Once overwritten, you won’t be able to recover the files.
+Once overwritten, files may become corrupted or gone forever.

 Therefore, you must act with haste in order to restore your shift-deleted files before they’re gone for good.